NAICNO/Jobanalyzer/code/sonalyze/doc/HOWTO-DATA-SOURCE.md

 daemon mode) and in metadata transmitted to the back-end with the Sonar data (the cluster name is part of the message topic when data are transmitted via Kafka).

-The back-ends are not required to check that the cluster name in the data and the cluster name in the metadata are the same, and if they are not, the different back-ends may diverge in their behavior.
+**NOTE.**  The back-ends are not required to check that the cluster name in the data and the cluster name in the metadata are the same, and if they are not, the different back-ends may diverge in their behavior.
 Sonalyze ignores the embedded cluster name, always keying off the metadata, while Slurm-monitor depends entirely on the embedded data.